-This group would function as an executive committee that coordinates the activities of various groups working in the behavioral health prevention and early intervention space.
+This group would oversee and coordinate the activities of various groups working in the behavioral health prevention and early intervention space.

-- Develop policy recommendations for the Commission related to mental health and substance use prevention and early intervention. - Support the implementation and continual revision of the prevention and early intervention strategy within the Commission's strategic plan. - Coordinate activities and communication across the Utah Prevention Advisory Coalition, Utah Suicide Prevention Committee, and Youth and Young Adults Advisory Subcommittee.
+- Develop policy recommendations for the Commission related to mental health and substance use prevention and early intervention. - Support the implementation and continual revision of the prevention and early intervention strategy within the Commission's strategic plan. - Define and track metrics to assess the impact of prevention and early intervention activities. - Coordinate activities and communication across the Utah Prevention Advisory Coalition, Utah Suicide Prevention Committee, and Youth and Young Adults Advisory Subcommittee.

-- Co-chairs of the Utah Prevention Advisory Coalition. - Co-chairs of the Utah Suicide Prevention Committee. - Two members of the Youth and Young Adults Advisory Subcommittee: - o One individual with lived experience of substance use. - o One individual with lived experience of a mental illness.
+- Representative of mental illness prevention. - One co-chair or designee of the Utah Prevention Advisory Coalition. - Representative of the Utah State Board of Education. - One co-chair or designee of the Utah Suicide Prevention Committee. - Representative of the Youth Behavioral Health Workgroup. - Two members of the Youth and Young Adults Advisory Subcommittee: - o One individual with lived experience of substance use. - One individual with lived experience of a mental illness.